IntersectMBO/plutus/doc/read-the-docs-site/extensions-flags-pragmas.rst

 Although Plutus Tx is, syntactically, a subset of Haskell, it has different semantics and a different evaluation strategy (Haskell: non-strict semantics, call by need; Plutus Tx: strict semantics, call by value).
 As a result, some GHC optimizations are not helpful for Plutus Tx programs, and can even be harmful, in the sense that it can make Plutus Tx programs less efficient, or fail to be compiled.
 An example is the full laziness optimization, controlled by GHC flag ``-ffull-laziness``, which floats let bindings out of lambdas whenever possible.
-Since Untyped Plutus Core does not employ lazy evaluation, the full laziness optimization is never beneficial, and can sometimes make a Plutus Tx program more expensive.
+Since Untyped Plutus Core does not employ lazy evaluation, the full laziness optimization is usually not beneficial, and can sometimes make a Plutus Tx program more expensive.
 Conversely, some GHC features must be turned on in order to ensure Plutus Tx programs are compiled successfully.

 All Plutus Tx modules should use the following GHC flags: ::

-  -fplugin PlutusTx.Plugin
   -fno-ignore-interface-pragmas
   -fno-omit-interface-pragmas
   -fno-full-laziness